radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Control Panel Login when a Custom Authentication Provider is Configured](Media/Image3.16.jpg)

-Figure 7: Control Panel Login when a Custom Authentication Provider is Configured

 ### Accessing the Control Panel over SSL

 If you are using a self-signed server certificate (or any certificate not signed by a trusted/known Certificate Authority), you must install/trust the RadiantOne server certificate into your Internet browser.
 This can be done with the steps below.